Wehib Pasha

-Wehib Pasha or Mehmet Vehip Kaçı Paşa (modern Turkish: Kaçı Vehip Paşa or Mehmet Vehip (Kaçı), 1877–1940), was a Turkish or Albanian general in the Ottoman Army.
+Wehib Pasha or Mehmet Vehip Kaçı Paşa (modern Turkish: Kaçı Vehip Paşa or Mehmet Vehip (Kaçı); 1877–1940), was an Ottoman general in the Ottoman Army.
 He fought in the Balkan Wars and in several theatres of World War I. In his later years, Vehib Pasha volunteered to serve as a military advisor to the Ethiopian Army against Fascist Italy during the Second Italo-Ethiopian War.
 He served as the chief of staff to Nasibu Zeamanuel, the Ethiopian Commander-in-Chief on the southern front.

 Biography

 Vehib was born in 1877 in Yanya, Janina Vilayet (present day: Ioannina, Greece), then part of the Ottoman Empire.
 Coming from a prominent family of the city his father, Mehmet Emin Efendi, had served as its mayor.
-He was an Albanian or Turkish origin.
+He was of Albanian or Turkish origin.
 His family roots are descended from Taşkentli Mehmet Veliyettin Kaçıhan, a Turkish commander who emigrated from present-day Tashkent, Uzbekistan, during the reign of Sultan Murad II.
 When the Surname Law was enacted in Türkiye, Vehip took the surname Kaçı, while his brothers took the surnames Bülkat and Taşkent.
 His elder brother Esad Pasha defended Gallipoli in 1915.
 His younger brother Mehmet Nakyettin Bey was the father of Kâzım Taşkent the founder of Yapı Kredi, the first nationwide private bank in Turkey.
 Vehib himself graduated from the Imperial School of Military Engineering (Mühendishane-i Berrî-i Hümâyûn) in 1899, then from the Ottoman Military College (Staff College, Mekteb-i Erkân-ı Harbiye-i Şâhâne) as a staff captain and joined the Fourth Army, which was then stationed in Yemen.
 In 1909, after the 31 March Incident, Vehib was called to Constantinople, where he began to work at the Ministry of War.
 Shortly afterwards Mahmud Shevket Pasha appointed Vehib as the Commander of the Cadet School (Military high school, Askerî İdadi).
 He reached the rank of Major.